Don’t Rush to Flush

 In the garden

 Put weed killers, fuels and engine oils in a plastic container and take them to one of our local waste disposal facilities.
+For information on household chemical drop off days, please see Paint and chemical disposal.

 Chemicals that are sprayed or tipped on the ground can be absorbed by household pipes and can affect drinking water.